 - Family care responsibility as a result of a government directive (e.g. care for children while schools are closed)

 - Leaving work for the above conditions, voluntarily or involuntarily, will be deemed a layoff.

 - If the only reason that these individuals are staying home is fear of the coronavirus, they will not qualify for unemployment benefits under Governor Whitmer’s directive.

-GENERAL MEMBERSHIP MEETING AND E-BOARD MEETINGS HAVE BEEN CANCELLED FOR APRIL 2020.
+GENERAL MEMBERSHIP MEETING HAS BEEN CANCELLED FOR JUNE 2020.

 General membership meetings are held on the 2nd Wednesday of each month.
 They are held at: